 Created At by month and Product Category).

 Note: you won’t be able to add another saved question to multi-series visualizations made in this fashion.
 Metabase can visualize up to 100 distinct values of a dimension at once, so if you’re selecting a field that contains a lot of values, you might need to filter the values.

 If you already have two or more saved questions you’d like to compare, and they share a dimension, they can be combined on any dashboard.
 Here’s how:

-The X and Y axis will automatically update if necessary and Metabase will create a legend using the existing card titles to help you understand which question maps to which series on the chart.
+If necessary, the X and Y axes will automatically update.
+Metabase will create a legend using the existing card titles to help you understand which question maps to which series on the chart.
 Repeat this process as many times as you need.

-Once you have your chart looking how you’d like, hit done and your changes will be shown on the card in the dashboard.
+Once you have your chart looking how you’d like, hit done.
+Metabase will show your changes on the card in the dashboard.
 Depending on how dense your data is, at this point you might want to consider enlarging your chart to make sure the data is legible.

-Metabase has less information about SQL based questions, so we cannot guarantee if they can be added reliably.
-You’ll see a little warning sign next to SQL questions to indicate this and when you try adding them just be aware it may not work.
+SQL questions may not work.
+Metabase has less information about SQL-based questions, so we cannot guarantee they can be added reliably.
+You’ll see a little warning sign next to SQL questions to indicate this uncertainty, so be aware that adding these kinds of questions may not work.

-Go forth and start letting your data get to know each other.
+Now go forth and start letting your data get to know each other!